 - What ethical issues result from embedding IT in work?

 - What security and privacy issues result from embedding IT in work?

-- How do we help students to make sense of the positive and especially the negative role of IT during a crisis and the corresponding challenges?
+- How do we help students to make sense of the positive and especially the negative role rapid adoption of emerging IT?